damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 The `isInput` field distinguishes between the transaction's input and output resources, while the `isReplacement` field distinguishes between replacements and shelf maps.
 The `reason` field details the reason for which the request was denied, and can be one of:

-1. `NEGATIVE_VALUES` - maps contain negative resource amounts
+1. `NEGATIVE_VALUES` - maps contain negative resource quantities
 2. `ILLEGAL_STORABLE` - a storable resource is specified when non-storable are allowed only
 3. `ILLEGAL_NON_STORABLE` - same as above, but inverted
 4. `EXCLUDED` - a forbidden resource is used as a replacement